cfu288/gpt3-medical-bias/README.md

   - The condition "type ii diabetes mellitus" was found more commonly in the African-American cohort (2%) compared to the Caucasian cohort (1.3%) with a p-value of 0.003.

 ## Discussion

+- While there are statisitically significant differences in the use of medications and prevalence of medical conditions between the African-American and Caucasian cohorts, the differences are small in magnitude.

 - It is unclear if the difference in medication and prescription patterns between the cohort reflects the underlying real-world prevalence of these conditions among these racial groups or reflects bias in the training data.